Visit the Museum

-Sitiuated approxiametely 250 metres west of the North Williamstown Railway Station at 26 Champion Road.
+Situated approximately 250 metres west of the North Williamstown Railway Station at 26 Champion Road, Newport.

-For the time being regular openings will be on Saturdays Only from 12 noon till 5pm.
+The Museum is open on Saturdays only from 12 noon till 5pm.

 The Railway Museum has on display the largest collection of Victorian Railways steam locomotives.
 There are more than 15 different locomotives, ranging from the diminutive F class up to the H class, the largest locomotive to operate in Victoria.
 Come and see the evolution of steam power on the railways.